grosser/forking_test_runner/Readme.md

-Run every test in a fork to avoid pollution and get clean output per test.
+Run every test in a fork to avoid global pollution and get clean results printed per test.
-Forks are fast because they preload the test_helper + all fixtures.
+Forks are fast because they preload the test_helper + all activerecord fixtures.

 Install
 =======